DeonnLansangan/X-Cyberbullying-Filtering-Extension/README.md

 - Offensive tweets are automatically blurred with a warning message: "Content hidden due to potential cyberbullying."

 3. Toggle Feature:
-- You can enable or disable the blurring feature anytime by toggling the checkbox in the popup.
+- You can enable or disable the blurring feature anytime by toggling the button in the popup.

 ## Configuration